A-Rafayy/A-Rafayy/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently pursuing my masters degree at Bishops University, Sherbrooke, QC
+- 🔭 I’m currently looking for development roles in Canada

 - 📫 How to reach me **[LinkedIn](https://www.linkedin.com/in/abdul-rafay-b41742205/)**, **[Email](mailto:abdul.rafayb11@gmail.com)**